JennyShen056/JennyShen056.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be attending NeurIPS in San Diego and presenting my new work at the Math-AI Workshop.
+I will be attending NeurIPS in San Diego 🏝️ and presenting my [new work](https://arxiv.org/pdf/2510.01167) at the Math-AI Workshop.
 See you there!